 Next, how you respond to that first cause determines how your brain processes it.

-This kind of self-talk, with its accompanying emotions, causes your brain to create neural pathways that accommodate this type of response.
+This kind of inner self-talk, with its accompanying emotions, causes your brain to create neural pathways that accommodate this type of response.
 Not only does your brain deepen and strengthen the pathway associated with feeling depressed every time you use it, but it takes the building blocks from other areas that aren't being used much.
 This process can happen quite quickly.